Keywords

 (iii) From Definition (3.1), we have where is an S-PS.B. submodules of such that .
 By part we get thus From part we obtain

-(i) Suppose that where is S-PS.B. submodule containing for be an index set.
+(i) Suppose where is S-PS.B. submodule containing for be an index set.
 Let be the set of S-PS.B. submodules containing Since then Since then Hence By previous proposition part is clear.

 (ii) Since for then from previous proposition part (ii)